A BRIEF HISTORY OF ST. PATRICK’S COLLEGE, ASABA

 In 1979, with the help and agitation of the Old Boy’s Association, the college returned to its old name, St Patrick College.

 Historically, St. Patrick College Asaba prides herself for maintaining high academic standards.
 It holds the record of the school with the best WAEC results in 1972, 1974 and 1975.

 Many notable personalities from different parts of the country have passed through the gates of St. Patrick College.
 In this wise we can boast of politicians, academicians and leaders of industries as old students of St. Patrick College, Asaba.

 On the 27th of October 2011, the Delta State Government officially handed over 41 (forty one) secondary schools back to the former missionary owners and St. Patrick College was one of them.
 The college is completely under the care and administration of the Bishop of Issele-uku Diocese, Most Rev. Dr. Michael Odogwu Elue.
 The catholic mission took over the administration of the college in September 2012/2013 session with Rt.
 Rev. Msgr (Dr.) Stephen Uzomah as Administrator and had her first in take of 40 student into JSS 1.

 St Patrick’s College, Asaba is the oldest secondary school in Delta state of Nigeria.
 Presently she has 27 teaching staff including Priests assigned to the school, 25 non-teaching staff and 287 students in classes JSS 1 to SS 3.
 In September 2018 Rev. Fr.
 Ignatius Offor was appointed principal and he took over the administration of the school from Msgr.
 Stephen Uzomah.

 CONNECT WITH SPC ASABA ALUMNI USA INC

-If you attended SPC Asaba and reside in the united States or Canada and will like to reconnect with Noble Patricians in the USA, please fill out the form.
+If you attended SPC Asaba and reside in the united States and will like to reconnect with Noble Patricians in the USA, please fill out the form.